Find the location of your iTunes, Finder or Apple Devices Backup

 Instructions

-When Finder or iTunes backs up your iOS devices, it stores them in a location that isn't easily accessible.
+When Finder backs up your iOS devices, it stores them in a location that isn't easily accessible.
 Finder does not let you change where its backups are stored.

 You can show a backup in the Windows Explorer from iTunes.
 Choose Edit > Preferences (on Windows), and click the Devices icon in the Preferences window.